feathersui/feathersui-starling/documentation/help/markdown/callout.md

 Callout.show( content, origin, directions, isModal, skinnedCalloutFactory );
 ```

 You should generally always skin the callouts with a factory or with a theme instead of passing the skins to the `Callout` instance returned by calling `Callout.show()`.
-If you skin an callout after `Callout.show()` is called, it may not be positioned or sized correctly.
+If you skin an callout after `Callout.show()` is called, it may not necessarily be positioned or sized correctly.

-## Disposal
+## Closing and Disposal

 When manually closing the callout, you may call the [`close()`](../api-reference/feathers/controls/Callout.html#close()) function and pass in `true` or `false` for the `dispose` argument.